Ahead of the 48-hour marathon charity event we caught up with Martin Rigby one of the Big Beat Committee members.

 The Big Beat for Hospice is taking place from Friday 31st October to Sunday 2nd November and is an endurance drumming event which will see a team of local drummers play in unison, along to many well known tracks, for over 48 hours to raise much needed funds for Hospice Isle of Man.

-Where did the idea for Big Beat for Hospice come
+Where did the idea for Big Beat for Hospice come from?

 The idea for the Big Beat For Hospice originated from a discussion simply to get a few drummers together for a drink over Christmas 2013, this idea evolved in to getting some drums together for a jam as, unless you're in King Crimson, Genesis or Polica, it is highly unlikely that a drummer will play with another drummer!
 Over a very short time period this idea progressed to raise funds for charity and also to attempt a world record for unison drumming, which has never been attempted before.